UoMResearchIT/apperture/README.md

 Apperture is a secure web portal for protecting web applications.
 It takes the form of a docker-compose configuration and is merely the combination of several excellent open source containers.

+## Preqrequisites

+You *must* have a registered domain for this guide to work.

+We suggest cloudflare for registering domains but many other services are available.

 ## Getting started

 ### Create env file